Equivariant automorphism group and real forms of complexity-one varieties: Abstract

 \section{Abstract}

 Let $G$ be a connected reductive algebraic group over a perfect field.
 We study the representability of the equivariant automorphism group of $G$-varieties.
 For a broad class of complexity-one $G$-varieties, we show that this group is representable by a group scheme locally of finite type when the base field has characteristic zero.
-We also establish representability, by a linear group, in the case of almost homogeneous $G$-varieties of arbitrary complexity.

-Using an exact sequence description of the equivariant automorphism group, we derive a criterion to determine whether a complexity-one variety admits only finitely many real forms.
-In contrast, we present a very simple example of a complexity-one surface having infinitely many pairwise non-isomorphic real forms.
+We also establish representability by a linear algebraic group in the case of almost homogeneous $G$-varieties of arbitrary complexity.
+Finally, using an exact sequence description of the equivariant automorphism group, we deduce that complexity-one $G$-varieties with representable equivariant automorphism group admit only finitely many real forms.

 \subjclass[2020]{Primary 14L30, 14J50, 14M17, 14P99; Secondary 14L15, 14D06, 14F06, 14G27}

 \keywords{Equivariant automorphism groups, almost homogeneous varieties, torsors, complexity-one varieties, representable group sheaves, real forms}